|

 New Mexico Tech

 The diverse areas of my scholarly research inform my teaching philosophy in significant ways.
-My work in American literary and cultural studies, Native American studies, and multi-ethnic American literary studies influences my classroom practices, in both literature and composition courses.
-The ways in which various communities in America have engaged with questions of land, race, and identity figure importantly in discussions in my classes and are often the catalysts for students' written assignments.
-I have taught at three universities: New Mexico Tech, the University of New Mexico, and Wayne State University.
-Despite the differences between these institutions, certain commonalities remain: how do diverse groups of people, who share the same physical site, construct a unified sense of community?
+My work in American literary and cultural studies, Native American studies, and multi-ethnic American literary studies influences my classroom practices, in both literature and writing courses.
+The ways in which various communities in America have engaged with questions of land, race, and identity -- questions that prompt my research reliance on work in human geography and environmental studies -- figure importantly in discussions in my classes and are often the catalysts for students' written assignments.
+My pedagogical experiences as a faculty member at a small comprehensive state university and, previously, as a graduate student at a large urban research institution have been broad, but a central community-centric ethos has persisted in my teaching across these years and institutions: how do diverse groups of people, who share the same physical site, construct a unified sense of community?
 This question drives my teaching philosophy.

 My students come to the university with experiences born of their diverse histories, as residents of rural and urban places, as members of families of economic wealth as well as poverty, and as individuals with a great many ethnic and cultural heritages.
 Despite the multiple discourse communities that my students represent, I strive to bring these students together as a "we."
 I have met with great successes in the pursuit of this goal as well as considerable challenges, as some students' inexperience with cultural and ethnic diversity has resulted in volatile classroom moments.
 Yet my commitment to this goal has not flagged, despite occasional obstacles.

 The breadth of my research interests as well as my teaching experience make me an adaptable teacher and a teacher continually committed to empowering my students simultaneously as individuals and as active participants in their university community and beyond.
-My current role as an Assistant Professor of English at New Mexico Tech provides me with the opportunity to build on and expand the teaching experience I gained as an instructor at University of New Mexico and as a Postdoctoral Teaching Fellow and Graduate Teaching Assistant at Wayne State University.
-In both literature and composition courses I create a thematic focus that drives discussion and inspires students to read, research, analyze, and write.
-I have taught American Literature and Native American Literature survey courses as well as Introduction to Literature, American Studies, and composition courses.
-I craft a thematic focus in my composition courses that drives discussion, writing instruction, and students’ textual production.
-Some such themes have been "Complex America and the American Complex," "Narrative Trouble," “Writing Across Communities: Community Safety and Health,” and “Identifying American Argument: Race, Gender, and the Rhetoric of Identity.”
-In my literature courses, I call upon my students to participate as active textual critics, as critics who are well aware of the historical, cultural, and political contexts for literary creation as well of the often fraught individual circumstances out of which an author’s texts emerged.
+In all of my courses (ranging from literature surveys and seminars to undergraduate and graduate writing classes), I create a thematic course focus that serves as an umbrella for discussions during multi-week “sequences”; these sequences are shaped around significant sub-foci on which the overall theme relies.
+Large thematic foci in my writing courses have been "Complex America and the American Complex," "Narrative Trouble," “Writing Across Communities: Community Safety and Health,” and “Identifying American Argument: Race, Gender, and the Rhetoric of Identity.”
+Students’ discussions, blog responses, group-work, and essays address various sub-dimensions of these larger issues; my goal is to promote sensitivity to the multiple aspects of large issues that often dominate public discourse.
+In my literature courses (of which I have taught a variety, as my cv reveals), my tactic is similar.
+I call upon my students to participate as active textual critics, as critics who are well aware of the historical, cultural, and political contexts for literary creation as well as of the often fraught individual circumstances out of which an author’s texts emerged.

 All of my classes have their own blog sites as well.
 I often will post a prompt to which students can reply with their “comments”; other times, I will post sample essay questions or paragraphs of analysis that student groups have crafted during class-time.
 This way, students are actively involved in the direction of our discussion and even in the options they have when I give essay assignments, in-class exams, or lengthy group projects.
 I draw some of their writing choices from ideas students develop on our blog.